Red Bank, New Jersey: Public transportation

 NJ Transit passenger trains are available at the Red Bank station.
 Commuter service is provided on the North Jersey Coast Line, offering express and local service.
 Diesel service operates from Hoboken Terminal to Bay Head station.
-Electric service operates from New York Penn Station to Long Branch, New Jersey, where the electrified portion of the line ends.
-Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.
+Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
+Mid-line stops include Newark Penn Station, Newark Liberty International Airport Station and Secaucus Junction.

 Bus service through Red Bank is provided by Academy Bus (express to New York City) and Veolia Transport, running routes under contract to NJ Transit.
 Local bus service is provided on the 831, 832, 834 and 838 routes.

 Health care

 Riverview Medical Center is a 476-bed acute care community hospital founded in 1928 as Red Bank Hospital.

 In media

 Jay and Silent Bob's Secret Stash on Broad Street.
 Tinted panels have been placed over the windows and door to block sunlight during filming of the reality TV series Comic Book Men.

 Several tunes composed and/or made famous by Count Basie name-check the town in their title, including "Red Bank Boogie" and "The Kid from Red Bank".
 Basie was born and grew up in Red Bank, starting his musician's career there.
 A bronze bust of him was commissioned to mark what would have been his 100th birthday in 2004, and placed in the plaza outside the Red Bank train station.

 In his 1942 essay "Memoirs of a Drudge", humorist James Thurber recalls being sent to Red Bank by his newspaper's city editor on a tip that "Violets [are] growing in the snow over in Red Bank".
 Putting in a telephone call to that town's Chief of Police in advance, Thurber is told by a desk sergeant, "Ain't no violence over here."

 Some of the films of Kevin Smith, who lived in Red Bank while working as an up-and-coming director, are partially set there, including Chasing Amy, Dogma, and Jay and Silent Bob Strike Back.
 Smith's comic book store, Jay and Silent Bob's Secret Stash, the setting of the AMC reality television series Comic Book Men, is also in Red Bank, at 65 Broad Street.
 Smith and View Askew Productions also host the annual Vulgarthon film marathon in various theaters around Red Bank.